Get the Basics on Minnesota Hospital Financing

 The net payments actually received from government payers, insurers and patients.
 Government payers such as Medicare and Medicaid dictate payments based on regulatory and legislative updates.
 Private payers negotiate rates with hospitals usually based either as a discount from charges or on a bundled service price.

 Hospital cost structure

 Hospitals are very labor-intensive organizations.
-Approximately 50 percent of hospitals’ cost structure is devoted to salaries, wages and benefits costs in Minnesota.
-Since medical care is more and more reliant on high-tech equipment and services, another major component of hospitals’ cost structure are capital-related expenses, which account for nearly 7 percent of annual costs.
+Approximately 50% of hospitals’ cost structure is devoted to salaries, wages and benefits costs in Minnesota.
+Since medical care is more and more reliant on high-tech equipment and services, another major component of hospitals’ cost structure are capital-related expenses, which account for nearly 7% of annual costs.
 Other operating costs include supplies, equipment, utilities, provision for bad debt and the like.

 Hospital operating margin

 The difference between revenues collected and operating costs.
-A hospital is doing well if they are able to produce a margin of five cents on the dollar or 5 percent above costs.
+A hospital is doing well if they are able to produce a margin of five cents on the dollar or 5% above costs.

 Due to ever-present budget concerns, government payers have tended to establish payment amounts to hospitals that are typically below the cost for providing services.
-MHA estimates Medicare reimburses hospitals, on average, 87 percent of costs.
-And Medicaid reimbursement is estimated at 85 percent of cost, on average.
-For hospitals to remain financially solvent or have positive margin, this means hospitals need to negotiate payments above cost from managed care and commercial payers.
+MHA estimates Medicare’s rates in its fee schedule reimburse hospitals 84% of actual costs of care, on average.
+Minnesota’s Medical Assistance reimbursement rates pay even less – approximately 74% of costs, on average.
+For hospitals to remain financially sustainable or balance their budgets, they must negotiate payments above cost from managed care and commercial payers.
 This “cost-shift” creates a sort of hidden tax on the private payer market.